 Dump truck drivers like other commercial drivers are professional drivers and subject to special rules that apply to truck drivers and trucking companies.
 Not only is a commercial license required to drive a dump truck but the truck driver trucking company must also comply with certain safety rules and also regulations regarding the operation of the big rig.

 A dump truck can devastate a passenger car in a split second.
-In this accident, that there were no reported injuries and the losers appear to be Houstonians commuting on Interstate 10 this morning.
+In this accident, there were no reported injuries and the losers appear to be Houstonians commuting on Interstate 10 this morning.

 Houston frequently has big rig accidents where semi trucks roll over, discharge liquids or hit improvements and completely shut down a highway or portion thereof for quite some time.
-This is another example of the inconvenience that the hampers Houston commuters after a truck accident.
+This is another example of the inconvenience that hampers Houston commuters after a truck accident.

 Greg Baumgartner is a dump truck accident lawyer and the founder of the Baumgartner law firm, a Texas personal injury law firm dedicated to helping families of people injured or killed in commercial vehicle accidents.
-For a free no obligation consultation with a Houston trucking accident lawyer call the Baumgartner law firm at 281-587-1111.
+For a free no no-obligation consultation with a Houston trucking accident lawyer call the Baumgartner law firm at 281-587-1111.